2025 Malagasy coup d'état: CAPSAT

-CAPSAT (Corps d'administration des personnels et des services administratifs et techniques) is an elite unit of the Madagascar Armed Forces based in the Soanierana district on the outskirts of Antananarivo.
+CAPSAT or Administrative and Technical Services Personnel Administration Corps (Corps d'administration des personnels et des services administratifs et techniques) is an elite unit of the Madagascar Armed Forces based in the Soanierana district on the outskirts of Antananarivo.
 It played a major role in the 2009 mutiny which brought Rajoelina to power.

 Coup d'état

 Mutiny

 On the morning of 12 October 2025, Rajoelina announced an attempt to seize power by the CAPSAT units who joined protesters the previous day.
 The alert was first raised after a few military personnel were seen leaving the barracks to join the protesters while Prime Minister Ruphin Zafisambo urged calm.
 A CAPSAT general said one of its soldiers had been shot dead by the gendarmerie during the protests.
 CAPSAT declared it took control over the armed forces.
 After CAPSAT's announcement, mutinying soldiers were seen escorting youth protesters to May 13 Square in Antananarivo, where most protests were taking place.

 CAPSAT announced the appointment of General Demosthene Pikulas as the new chief of staff of the Malagasy Armed Forces, which was accepted by Armed Forces Minister Manantsoa Deramasinjaka Rakotoarivelo.
 General Richard Ravalomanana, a close ally of Rajoelina, was removed as president of the Senate, potentially raising the prospects of Rajoelina's own resignation.
 A CAPSAT commander, Colonel Michael Randrianirina, denied that a coup had taken place, saying that they had only "answered the people's calls".
 After his appointment, Pikulas said he refused to "discuss politics within a military facility" when asked about demands for Rajoelina's resignation.
 On 13 October, a unit of the National Gendarmerie that supported the anti-government protests also seized control of the entire gendarmerie at a formal ceremony in the presence of senior government officials.